vekatze/neut/book/src/ADTs-and-lambdas.md

 where the `discriminant` is an integer that is used to distinguish constructors; In this case, the actual value for `MyCons` will be 1.
 That of `MyNil` will be 0.

-When `match` is used against a value of variant type, the inner values of the given value are extracted, and the unnecessary data is freed.
+When `match` is used against a value of an ADT, the inner values of the given value are extracted, and the unnecessary data is freed.
 For example, if the given value is `MyCons(1, Nil)`, the following will happen:

 1. the `1` and `pointer-to-Nil` are extracted to be used later,
 2. the `pointer-to-a` is discarded along its type `tau`, and